I’ve often said that every vegan journey goes through stages.

 Earlier this year, I voiced my support for distancing ourselves from these types of arguments.

 Veganism does not need to be redefined; it has a clear definition already.
 Infighting is antithetical to the compassion that the vegan movement is inherently based upon.
 Creating this type of environment is toxic, not only to me but to others as well.

 Who wants to be a part of a movement about compassion, yet is full of vegans attacking each other left and right?

 How to Make Vegan Friends and Influence Non-Vegan People

 Do you know that I regularly receive angry, antagonizing tweets from non-vegans?
 I do.
 I also regularly receive incredibly rude emails and comments on the site.
 I’ve been attacked for being vegan, for defining veganism, and for merely existing in my own space.

 These things made me question if blogging was the right fit for me.
 It’s not the first time I felt that way over the past seven years, but it is the first time that I took drastic measures to begin the process of change.

 Because something needed to change.
 Or rather, someone.

-I forgot that there is joy in living vegan and there’s joy in sharing it with others.
+I forgot about the joy in living vegan and the joy in sharing it with others.

-We can’t force change upon people, we can only inspire it.
-That’s what I hope my reclaimed vegan joy will do- inspire change and maybe influence some non-vegan people.
+We can’t force change upon people; we can only inspire it.
+That’s what I hope to do; inspire change and maybe influence some non-vegan people.